 Pull Up A Chair & Let's Chat!

-If you love the fresh, crunchy flavor of a spring roll without the hassle, these Spring Roll Bowls are exactly the kind of fast dinner that earns a repeat spot.
-Ground pork cooks quickly, coleslaw mix keeps prep easy, and the sweet chili sauce pulls everything together with just the right sweet-savory kick.
+If you love the fresh, crunchy flavor of spring rolls without the hassle, these Spring Roll Bowls are exactly the kind of fast dinner that earns a repeat spot in your weeknight rotation.
+Ground pork cooks quickly, coleslaw mix keeps prep easy, and the sweet chili sauce pulls everything together with just the right balance of sweet and savory.

-It’s everything people love about spring rolls — savory, crisp, herby, bright — turned into an easy weeknight bowl that lands on the table fast.
+It's everything you love about spring rolls—savory, crisp, herby, and bright—turned into an easy weeknight bowl that's ready in about 30 minutes.

-- Ground pork cooks fast and brings plenty of savory flavor.
+- Ground pork cooks fast: Plenty of savory flavor with minimal effort.

 What You Need & Why